pingidentity/pingidentity-cdr-sandbox/scripts/ping-bulkconfigtools/README.md

 - Importing certificates and PKCS12 keystores.
 - Importing property or binary files to adapter configuration.

 The bulk export process will expose fileData configuration options in the environment variable files (i.e. pf.env and pa.env).
 This provides the administrator the ability to inject certificate/file based configuration.

-You'll need to encode the file content in base64, remove line breaks, and escape back slashes.
+You'll need to base64 encode into a JSON friendly value:
+1. Encode the file content in base64,
+2. Remove line breaks, and
+3. Escape back slashes.

 Here's a command that can do that for you:
 - openssl base64 -in ~/Downloads/admin_signing.p12 | tr -d '\n' | sed 's/\\\//\\\\\\\//g'